Queensland Government Supplier Code of Conduct 2023 – Overview and application

 - continuing to monitor compliance with the Code as part of the usual contract management process, particularly in relation to the area of original non-compliance.

 Concerns about breaches of the Code should be directed to the agency undertaking the procurement.
-Concerns regarding illegal or corrupt activity should be immediately referred to either the Queensland Police Service or the Crime and Corruption Commission.
+Concerns regarding illegal or corrupt activity should be immediately referred to either the Queensland Police Service, Australian Federal Police, or the Crime and Corruption Commission.
 Concerns regarding breaches of regulation should be referred to the relevant regulatory body.

-Agencies can contact the Queensland Procurement Policy Compliance Unit if they are unsure how to handle a compliance matter.
+Agencies can contact the Queensland Government Procurement Compliance Branch if they are unsure how to handle a compliance matter.

 - Email: email@example.com